 Seasonings as always are up to you but there are suggestions as to what was used here below in the printable recipe card.
 This is to give the skin a bunch of flavor and drip down to the meat itself a bit.
 If you want more and more just use the same mix and rub more underneath the skin itself.

-Use a cast iron pan for this one, trust me.
+Use a cast iron pan for this one, trust me, the best way for all Bone In Chicken Breast Recipes.
 I mean if you have one already you know what I am talking about.
 When yours is years old and properly seasoned that will just add to the overall flavors of your meat.
 It makes things easier too because you can sear first, then pop the whole thing in the oven without transferring to a baking pan.

 We say right at the middle is ideal.
 After browning the outside skin on the stovetop, 375 F. is ideal to maintain juicy tender meat and not burn the skin.